thomaslaurenson/DFXMLTools/README.md

 * Dir2DFXML.
 Create a DFXML report from a local directory.
 (See: http://www.thomaslaurenson.com/dfxml-tools-create-dfxml-report-from-local-directory/)

 * SearchDFXML.
 Perform a keyword search on fileobjects from a DFXML report.
 (See: http://www.thomaslaurenson.com/dfxml-tools-create-dfxml-report-from-local-directory/)

+* DFXML2sha1deep.
+Convert a DFXML report to a sha1deep hashset format.
+(See: http://www.thomaslaurenson.com/dfxml-tools-convert-dfxml-report-to-sha1deep-hashset/)